 This course introduces concepts for planning and developing animation sequences.
 Emphasis will be placed on review of digital animation concepts and exploration of various animation software packages.
 Upon completion, students should be able to produce simple animations.

-The Digital Media Technology certificate is offered to high school students through the Career and College Promise program (C25210XA).
+This certificate is offered to high school students through the Career and College Promise program (C25210X).

 Digital Media Technology students will:

 Students enrolled in the Digital Media Technology degree or certificate programs will need a computer with the following: